almassapargali/almassapargali.github.io/_posts/2015-01-15-building-bootstrap-forms-with-simple_form-tips.md

 ---
 layout: post
-title: Building Bootstrap forms with simple_form tips
+title: Build Bootstrap forms with simple_form in Ruby on Rails
 categories:
-excerpt: Building bootstrap forms with simple_form like a boss
+excerpt: Build bootstrap forms with simple_form in Ruby on Rails

 ---